hennypurwadi/Bert_FineTune_Sentiment_Analysis/README.md

 ##To predict the sentiments on unlabeled datasets, use the predict_sentiments function provided in this repository.

-## The unlabeled daataset to be predicted should have a single column named "text".
+## The unlabeled dataset to be predicted should have a single column named "text".

 ##To load and use the model and tokenizer, use the following code: